 MLE allows importing SQL values from PL/SQL as well as fetching them from a SQL statement.

-By default, SQL values get converted to JavaScript values during that process, e.g. an Oracle NUMBER
+By default, SQL values are converted to JavaScript values during that process, e.g. an Oracle NUMBER

 .